-Remember, when training your German Shepherd to cuddle, always use positive reinforcement.
+Remember, when training, always use positive reinforcement.
 Praise them when they show affection towards you and reward them with a treat for a consistent snuggle.

 Some German Shepherds definitely like to cuddle but some don’t.
 The biggest factor is where they come from and how they were raised.
 If you get your dog from a shelter, there is a good chance that it was abused or neglected.
 This will make it much harder to bond and connect with the dog.
 There will also be a lack of trust which will make it harder for the dog to show affection.
 In this case you will need to stay patient and give the GSD time to adjust to its new home and owner.

 The second biggest factor that plays into it is their personality.
 There is always a chance that you pick a German Shepherd that just doesn’t like to snuggle.
 This trait could be passed down from the parents or through several generations of the bloodline.
 There is no exact science when it comes to the cuddle factor but rest assured, most GSDs are down for a little snuggle!